alvarezrrj/alirey/README.md

 ## TO DO

-Remove ability to make a booking for earlier today

 Once Rabol merges pull request, delete "repositories" field from composer.json and delete "/packages" folder, uninstall livewire-calendar and reinstall from repo.

 Create landing page